madprops/gifmaker/README.md

 Provide the path of a script like this: `--script="/path/to/script.toml"`

-For example, the script can look like this:
+For example, a script can look like this:

 ```toml
 words = "Disregard [Random] ; [repeat] ; Acquire [Random] ; [repeat] ;"